tomreitsma/the-weird-science/README.md

 # The Weird Science

-A simple multiplayer Tetris clone build in Javascript and Python
+A simple multiplayer Tetris clone built in Javascript and Python

 ### Setup instructions